inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 transmitter with a timer value of zero, allowing the transmitter to resume immediately.

-:ned:`EtherMac` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however it will never send a PAUSE frame by itself.
+:ned:`EthernetCsmaMac` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however it will never send a PAUSE frame by itself.
 (For one thing, it doesn’t have an input buffer that can overflow.)

-:ned:`EtherMac`, however, transmits PAUSE frames received by higher layers, and :ned:`EtherLlc` can be instructed by a command to send a PAUSE frame to MAC.
+:ned:`EthernetCsmaMac`, however, transmits PAUSE frames received by higher layers, and :ned:`EtherLlc` can be instructed by a command to send a PAUSE frame to MAC.